Indian Medical Service: Early history

+Later history

 Later, in the nineteenth century, the IMS became one of the routes to becoming a Political officer in the Indian Political Department.
+The British Indian government set up the Calcutta School of Tropical Medicine between 1910 and its opening in 1921 as a postgraduate center for tropical medicine at the heart of the Indian Empire.
 Charles Stiebel served with the medical services during the First World War.
 In August 1915, he was transferred to the 5th Indian General Hospital at Alexandria in Egypt where he served for the 135th Indian Field Ambulance.
 Stiebel served as a lieutenant with the Indian Medical Service including with No. 1 Indian General Hospital.

 On 3 April 1943, the Indian Medical Service, the Indian Medical Department, and the Indian Hospital & Nursing Corps were amalgamated into the Indian Army Medical Corps.
 It was formed as a wartime necessity for attracting suitably qualified men for service in a rapidly expanding army.
 The IAMC was re-designated the Army Medical Corps with effect from 26 January 1950.

 Structure

 The first signs of organization began with the establishment of the Bengal Medical Service on 20 October 1763 with fixed grades, rules for promotion and service.
 Similar services were established by 1764 in both Madras and Bombay.
 In Bengal increasing military actions required the separation of Military Surgeons from Civil Surgeons.
 Each non-native regiment had a surgeon and over time the strength of the Medical Service grew.
 The Bengal service had 382 in 1854 while Madras had 217 and Bombay 181.
 For a while the military service also required combat service and upon promotion they could choose one branch either as Captain or Surgeon.
 The first Indian natives to join the service was Soorjo Coomar Goodeve Chuckerbutty who entered the service on 24 January 1855 followed by Rajendra Chandra Chandra on 27 January 1858.
 The Medical Services of the Madras, Bengal and Bombay Presidencies were united after 1857.
 Separate Medical Boards involved that recruited for the Presidencies were abolished on 12 November 1857.
-A single Indian Medical Service that separated from the civil medical service in 1858 was placed under a single Director General.
+A single Indian Medical Service that separated from the civil medical service in 1858 was placed under a single Director General with effect from 1 April 1896, when the Bengal, Madras and Bombay medical services were formally amalgamated into a single organisation.